75lb/sort-array/README.md

 [ 'afternoon', 'evening', 'morning', 'twilight' ]
 ```

-The default sort order is `asc` but you could specify `desc` or a custom order.
-For example, sort the parts of the day by the time in which they occur.
+The default sort order is `asc`.
+You can also specify `desc` or a custom order.
+For example, sort parts of the day by the time in which they occur.

 ```js
 > sortArray(partsOfTheDay, {